bertelschmitt/multistreamYOLO/README.md

 ![4windows](/Utils/Screenshots/4stream.gif)

-**You can create as many independet YOLO video streams as your GPU can stomach**
+**You can create as many independent YOLO video streams as your GPU can stomach**

 ### Pipeline Overview

 To build and test your YOLO object detection algorithm follow the below steps:

  1. [Image Annotation](/1_Image_Annotation/)
      - Install Microsoft's Visual Object Tagging Tool (VoTT)
      - Annotate images
  2. [Training](/2_Training/)
     - Download pre-trained weights
     - Train your custom YOLO model on annotated images
  3. [Inference](/3_Inference/)
     - Detect objects in new images and videos
     - Detect objects in parallel in multiple streams and on multiple GPUs

 ## Repo structure
 + [`1_Image_Annotation`](/1_Image_Annotation/): Scripts and instructions on annotating images